postgrespro/pg_probackup/Documentation.md

 If you are planning to take PAGE backups in STREAM mode, you still have to configure WAL archiving as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).

-Once these steps are complete, you can start taking FULL, PAGE, DELTA and PTRACK backups in STREAM mode.
+Once these steps are complete, you can start taking FULL, PAGE, DELTA and PTRACK backups with [STREAM](#stream-mode) WAL mode.

 ### Setting up continuous WAL archiving

-ARCHIVE backups require [continious WAL archiving](https://www.postgresql.org/docs/current/continuous-archiving.html) to be enabled.
+Making backups in PAGE backup mode, performing [PITR](#performing-point-in-time-pitr-recovery) and making backups with [ARCHIVE](#archive-mode) WAL delivery mode require [continious WAL archiving](https://www.postgresql.org/docs/current/continuous-archiving.html) to be enabled.
 To set up continious archiving in the cluster, complete the following steps:

 - Make sure the [wal_level](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-WAL-LEVEL) parameter is higher than `minimal`.
 - If you are configuring archiving on master, [archive_mode](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-MODE) must be set to `on`.
 To perform archiving on standby, set this parameter to `always`.